pluralsight/guides/draft/front-end-javascript/using-cordova-inappbrowser-plugin-with-ionic-2+-to-open-urls/article.md

 So we first import InAppBrowser from @ionic-native/in-app-browser then inject it via component constructor.

-Then we call the .create() method to create and open an in app browser which navigates to [https://www.techiediaries.com](https://www.techiediaries.com) website when the component OnInit hook is called i.e when the component is completely initialized.
+Then we call the .create() method to create and open an in app browser which navigates to [techiediaries.com](https://www.techiediaries.com) website when the component OnInit hook is called i.e when the component is completely initialized.

-You can find the complete documentation for InAppBrowser in [Ionic Native official website]().
+You can find the complete documentation for InAppBrowser in [Ionic Native official website](https://ionicframework.com/docs/native/in-app-browser/).

 ## Running the App